jbeuckm/Splasher/README.md

 ##Settings

 Splasher will create a snapshot of your HTML page for each size+filename listed in defaults.json.
-The default sizes are based on what Titanium uses for iOS.
+The example defaults.json in this repo specifies the filenames and sizes used by Titanium for iOS default screen images.

 ## Usage